Marketing of Sponsorship22nd May 2018

-As a further example, when obtaining sponsorship for the Unsung Hero Awards, companies like Cerner, Barclays, Enovation and Fortrus were targeted based on their relevancy, fit, positive brand image and apparent care for the awards.
+As a further example, when obtaining sponsorship for the Unsung Hero Awards, companies like Cerner, Barclays, Enovation and Fortrus were targeted based on their relevancy, fit, positive brand image and apparent synergy in the Unsung Hero Awards.

 Their ROI and ROO was achieved via networking opportunities on the night, as well as via these companies being mentioned in press releases post the awards.
 In some instances, reaching hundreds of thousands of people.
 Our sponsors were also promoted via marketing materials to the CEO’s of nationwide NHS Trusts.

 Many of our shortlisted nominees and subsequent winners had their stories published in-house, in trust newsletters such as Bridgewater Community Healthcare, who have an internal readership of around 3,000 staff.
 Many of the award winners were written about in the press and one winner – Molly the Therapy Dog – appeared live on BBC Breakfast.
 In terms of newspaper coverage and TV appearances, our sponsors were exposed to readerships of 150,000 per month, and audiences of 36,000 from one share on social media respectively.

 Molly the Therapy Dog with owner Sarah Wale on BBC Breakfast 23/02/2018